 Call For Papers

-Organized by the University of Sydney Business School Sydney, Australia
+Organised by the School of Finance at the University of Sydney Business School

-The Discipline of Finance at the University of Sydney Business School invites submissions for the 2025 Sydney Banking and Financial Stability Conference (SBFC).
-Our primary objective in organising this conference is to provide a platform where international academics can gather, interact, and exchange their latest insights in Banking, Financial system stability, and other topics within the traditional and emerging fields of Finance.
-By facilitating this forum, we aim to prioritise collaborative endeavours to address the most pressing and contemporary issues concerning banking and financial stability.
-Furthermore, we aspire to contribute to public policy discussions on enhancing our collective framework and fortifying the financial system’s resilience for the future.
+The School of Finance at the University of Sydney Business School invites submissions for the 10th anniversary meeting of the Sydney Banking and Financial Stability Conference (SBFC).
+The conference aims to bring together international academics to share and discuss their latest research on banking, financial stability, and related topics across both established and emerging areas of finance.
+It is designed to encourage collaboration on the most important current issues in banking and financial stability, while also contributing to public policy discussions on strengthening the financial system’s resilience.

 • Ms. Andrea Brischetto